Skip to main contentIBM Design Language

 keep scale and optically center pictograms

-Keep pictograms at scale and optically center in container when necessary.
+Keep pictograms at scale and optically centered in the container whenever possible.

 adhere to accepted proportions